Once Upon a Crime (album)

-Once Upon a Crime is the debut album by New York City hip hop duo the Godfathers, consisting of Kool G Rap and Necro.
-The album was released on November 19, 2013 under Necro's own label Psycho+Logical-Records.
-Two tracks from the album, "Wolf Eyes" and "Heart Attack", were released as singles.
+Once Upon a Crime is the debut studio album by American New York-based hip hop duo the Godfathers.
+It was released on November 19, 2013, through Psycho+Logical-Records.
+Production was handled by member Necro with one song, "Unsub", co-produced by member Kool G Rap.
+It features the lone guest appearance from Mr. Hyde.
+Songs "Heart Attack" and "Wolf Eyes" were released as singles.

 Background

 Necro and Kool G Rap first announced their Godfathers project and collaboration in 2011 and released two mix CDs consisting of fifty previously released songs from the pair, The Pre-Kill Volume I in November 2011 and then The Pre-Kill Volume II in July 2012.
 They had initially announced that their first official album would be released in the first half of 2012, but Once Upon a Crime would not launch until November 2013.
 The album was executive produced by Necro and Domingo.

-Reception
+Critical reception

 Once Upon a Crime received generally mixed to positive reviews from music critics.
-Jay Balfour at HipHopDX noted, "The casual fan or those keeping up with G Rap's late career output might find a handful of songs worth mining, but without a previous investment in the over-the-top style, listening through is a test of endurance."
+Mark Bozzer of Exclaim!gave the album 7 out of 10, praising the duo's synergy.
+Jay Balfour of HipHopDX noted, "the casual fan or those keeping up with G Rap's late career output might find a handful of songs worth mining, but without a previous investment in the over-the-top style, listening through is a test of endurance".
+Matt Jost of RapReviews concluded: "yet despite some fundamental flaws Once Upon a Crime is a record hip-hop can be proud of, one that represents the part of the family with ties to the underworld (and sometimes the afterworld) with aplomb".